-A recall question is one which simply asks kids to regurgitate a fact they just learned.
-They’re the kind of questions you’d find in a trivia game.
+A recall question is one that simply asks kids to regurgitate a fact they just learned.
+They’re kind of like a trivia game.
 There’s no deep thinking involved, simply basic recall of information.

 Example: This is another type of question it’s easy to get too comfortable with.
-Questions such as, “Who were Jesus’ disciples?” or “What did God create on the third day of creation?” are some commonly asked recall questions.
+Examples include, “Who were Jesus’ disciples?” or “What did God create on the third day of creation?”

 Why Don’t They Work?